 FAILURE TO COMPLY WITH THE UNIFORM POLICY

+The Headteacher reserves the right to contact parents to take their children home in order to comply with the school’s uniform policy outlined.
 If your child is experiencing any difficulties adhering to the school uniform policy, please contact the school office in the first instance and we will do our best to support you in resolving any issues.

 Upon starting life at Primrose Hill, all parents are asked to sign a Home-School Agreement, with one of the statements we ask you to sign and agree to being, 'As a family, we will always try to ensure that my child wears the agreed school uniform'.
 If for any reason we have concerns about school uniform compliance, we will contact you to request your support in resolving the matter.